Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Discussion on AI-assisted Mathematics and Complexity Theory

+\mypar{AI with significant human effort} Our work and~\cite{tao_erdos_1026} are instances where AI and some significant human effort were deployed in combination.
+In particular,~\cite{tao_erdos_1026} chronicles the rapid resolution of Erdős Problem \#1026~\cite{bloom_erdos} through a hybrid workflow where human ingenuity guided multiple AI systems—including AlphaEvolve for generating optimal constructions and the automated theorem prover Aristotle~\cite{achim2025aristotle} for formal verification in Lean.
+By integrating crowd-sourced mathematical insights with AI-driven deep literature search and computational discovery, the collaboration successfully generated the solution in under 48 hours.
+In our case, we had to refactor (by hand) the proof logic especially for metric TSP, in order for the problem to be amenable to AlphaEvolve.

-The best test of robustness for AI-assisted mathematical discovery is durability: whether or not over time, new results such as ours are superseded by humans (possibly with computer assistance).
-We note that some results in AI-assisted mathematics have in fact been matched or improved quickly without the use of AI~\cite{gerbicz2025sums,barzilai2025convex}.
+In the spirit of Turing's imitation game~\cite{turing1950computing}, one strong test of robustness for AI-assisted mathematical discovery is durability: whether or not new results obtained with AI assistance are superseded by humans (possibly with computer assistance).
+We note that some results in AI-assisted mathematics have in fact been matched or improved quickly without the use of AI~\cite{gerbicz2025sums,barzilai2025convex}, and in some cases the results existed (even before the problem was posed~\cite{alon2024graph,recht2023cratedigging}) but were not known to the authors when AI methods were applied~\cite{alexeev2025forbidden,bubeck2025early}.

 \mypar{Concluding remarks} While our experience here is limited and far from definitive, we believe some early themes are emerging.